-Toray Group pursues a range of initiatives to build workplace environments that are considerate of employee health and a workplace culture characterized by pride and motivation.
-To secure the future management talent needed to lead the Group in coming years, Toray Group hires systematically, continually improves its grade-specific management training to strengthen frontline capacity, and regularly upgrades its selective training to foster managerial candidates.
+Toray Group is continuing a range of initiatives to build workplace environments that are considerate of employee health and a workplace culture characterized by pride and motivation.
+To secure the future management talent needed to lead the Group in coming years, Toray Group hires systematically, continually improves its grade-specific management training to strengthen frontline capacity and continues to upgrade its selective training to foster managerial candidates.

 Click here for the main initiatives and KPIs for CSR Guideline No. 8 "Human Rights Promotion and Human Resources Development" during the CSR Roadmap 2025 period (fiscal 2023-2025).
-PDF